Ozlojemo/Data-_Analysis_Projects/GDPR_violations/Readme.md

 | Art.
 5 (1) a) GDPR,Art.
 6 GDPR  | 18000000  |
 | Art.
 5 GDPR,Art.
 25 GDPR  | 14500000  |
 | Art.
 32 GDPR   | 9550000  |

+The highest fine associated with a GDPR violation was related to a breach of multiple articles including Art.
+4 GDPR, Art.
+5 GDPR, Art.
+6 GDPR, Art.
+13 GDPR, and Art.
+14 GDPR.
+The top 5 articles with the highest fines were those related to the obligation to provide clear and concise information to data subjects (Art.
+13 and Art.
+14), principles related to the processing of personal data (Art.
+5 and Art.
+6), and the definitions of certain terms used within the regulation (Art.
+4).

 #### Conclusion